singletn/singletn/README.md

 `singletn` is a different way to handle your states.
 It uses classes and a well known `setState` API (same as [React.Component](https://reactjs.org/docs/react-component.html)).

-It's on its own framework agnostic.
+It is, on its own, framework agnostic.
 It allows for code to be shared amongst different apps and requires only a simple implementation to be used by any framework.

 ### Quick links